-Roast Duck in Orange Sauce was generally my Father’s and my first choice at La Grenouille- a spectacular French (not Kosher) restaurant in New York City.
+Roast Duck in Orange Sauce was generally my Father’s and my first choice at La Grenouille- a spectacular French restaurant in New York City.
 Duck served in a restaurant of this caliber- well, there is just no way to describe it properly.
 The skin was completely crisp and delicious and the breast was sliced beautifully.
 The orange sauce was a perfect mixture of piquant and sweet with candied orange zest sprinkled through it along with perfect orange sections.
-Dad always ordered Pommes Souffles with the duck and we loved picking them out of the napkin lined holder and biting into them- the perfect combination of crispy outside and airy inside.
+Dad always ordered Pommes Soufflés with the duck and we loved picking them out of the napkin lined holder and biting into them- the perfect combination of crispy outside and airy inside.

-Eating duck in a restaurant like La Grenouille is definitely one of the experiences I missed a great deal after I got married-not just the food but the ambience.
+Eating duck in a restaurant like La Grenouille is definitely one of the experiences I miss a great deal since I got married-not just the food but the ambience.
 I was determined to be able to replicate that experience at home.
 I’m not going to say that I have equalled La Grenouille; but I will say that I often served this duck to my Father and he loved it.
 In the last years of his life, he and Mom definitely ate Canard a L’Orange more at my house surrounded by their children, grandchildren and great grand children than they did at La Grenouille.
 I have a feeling the company more than made up for any mistakes I might have made with the duck.

 Prep time: It takes a long time to clean ducks properly even if you ask your butcher to pre clean and singe them.
-To save time and work, you can order pre-cooked unseasoned ducks from your butcher and then procede with the rest of the recipe.
+To save time and work, you can order pre-cooked unseasoned ducks from your butcher and then proceed with the rest of the recipe.